Judy in Disguise (With Glasses): Arrangements and content

 The song features strings, brass, a sitar, piano, bass, guitar, drums, breathing sounds, and dissonant string sounds.
-Its title is a play on, and a mondegreen of, the Beatles song "Lucy in the Sky with Diamonds" which Fred had initially believed was "Lucy in disguise with diamonds" upon first hearing the song.)
+Its title is a play on, and a mondegreen of, the Beatles song "Lucy in the Sky with Diamonds," which Fred believed was "Lucy in disguise with diamonds" upon first hearing the song.

-The other members of the Playboy Band did not like the unusual slow abrupt ending with Fred intoning the final line, "I guess I'll just take your glasses."
+The other members of the Playboy Band did not like the unusual and abrupt ending with Fred intoning the final line, "I guess I'll just take your glasses."

 Chart performance

 In January 1968, the song reached No. 1 in the US and became a gold record.
 It also hit No. 1 in Germany, Switzerland, and Australia, and No. 3 in both Canada and the United Kingdom.